zzhangjii/learning-library/enterprise-manageability-library/management_cloud/log_analytics_of_databases.md

 **Scenario Details**

-Users want to use OMC Log Analytics to troubleshoot database issues to find possible root cases through logs
+Users want to use OMC Log Analytics to troubleshoot database issues to find possible root cases through logs. **Note** use Google Chrome to perform activities in this lab.

 **Task**